jenkinsci/gitlab-plugin/src/docker/README.md

     4. In your Docker-Desktop go to `Settings > General > Choose file sharing   implementation for your containers` and switch to osxfs(Legacy). osxfs(Legacy) utilizes more resources of the system so make sure that the assigned resources are sufficient by going to `Settings > Resources` otherwise Docker-Desktop may go to forever start mode on Restarting.
     5. Add `shm_size: '5gb'`under gitlab services.

-Now for both Linux/MacOS users to start the containers, run `docker-compose up -d` from the `docker` folder.
-If you have problems accessing the services in the containers, run `docker-compose up` by itself to see output from the services as they start.
+Like the instructions for Linux, for macOS users to start the containers, run `docker-compose up -d` from the `docker` folder.
+If you have any problems accessing the services in the containers, run `docker-compose up` by itself to see output from the services as they start.

 ## Access GitLab